 - 1. For individual shortnose and Atlantic sturgeon within the immediate vicinity of pile driving and other in-water construction activities, there is a potential for injury. - 2.
-Pile driving and dredging would have minimal effects to sturgeon migratory activities as there will always be large portions of the river width that will not be ensonified, and dredging will be limited to a three-month window between August 1 and November 1 during 3 of the 4 1⁄2 or 5 1⁄2 construction years. - 3.
-There is no designated critical habitat for shortnose sturgeon and none is proposed for Atlantic sturgeon. - 4.
+There is potential for interaction with the clamshell dredge that could result in injury to a limited number of shortnose and Atlantic sturgeon. - 3.
+Pile driving and dredging would have minimal effects to sturgeon migratory activities as there will always be large portions of the river width that will not be ensonified, and dredging will be limited to a three-month window between August 1 and November 1 during 3 of the 4 1⁄2 or 5 1⁄2 construction years. - 4.
+There is no designated critical habitat for shortnose sturgeon or Atlantic sturgeon. - 5.
 Dredging of 0.67-0.71 square kilometers (km) (165-175 acres) for access channels will create an area of reduced foraging opportunities for both shortnose and Atlantic sturgeon due to loss of benthic habitat.
 However, upon completion of in-water activities in a given area, estuarine depositional processes would, over time, allow the benthic habitat to return to its pre-construction condition.
-The temporary loss of the access channel area would represent a minor fraction of similar habitat in the Tappan Zee portion of the Hudson River. - 5.
-Incidental vessel strikes will be insignificant because sturgeon are generally found within one meter of the bottom in the deepest available water.
-Based on the types of vessels to be employed and their drafts, there should always be sufficient clearance between vessels and the river bottom. - 6.
-Indirect effects from resuspended sediments are expected to be insignificant. - 7.
-A review of the literature suggests that the likelihood of the project to affect the four other DPS of Atlantic sturgeon in any meaningful way is low.
+The temporary loss of the access channel area would represent a minor fraction of similar habitat in the Tappan Zee portion of the Hudson River.